What Happens To My Support Ticket Once I Send It?

 Every time you send a message to your existing support ticket, it does not create separate positions in the queue.
 Writing more than once while you are waiting for a response will not cause your ticket to be answered faster.
 If you do write more than once, it usually prolongs the wait before we can get to you, since the queue is based on the last time you've written - the longer it's been since your last message, the sooner you will be helped.

 Once your ticket is accepted by one of our support representatives, then they will track it to make sure that any comments you send are addressed, until the point that your ticket is closed.

 Elgato Gaming Customer Service agents are available Monday through Friday, 9 AM to 5 PM PST, via email.

 Elgato Gaming Technical Support agents are available every day of the year, 10 AM to 6 PM PST, via email or phone.

 Need More Help With Existing Tickets?

-The Technical Support Supervisor for Elgato Gaming is Nicholas Freeman, or "Nick" for short.
+The Technical Support Manager for Elgato Gaming is Nicholas Freeman, or "Nick" for short.
 If you have additional questions about your ticket, please contact him via http://help.elgato.com, with the subject of "For Support Supervisor".
 Include your ticket number, and any information specific to your situation.

 You can also contact Elgato Support via the phone, any day of the year.